forax/java-guide/guide/chapter03-jshellvsjava.md

+# Jshell vs Java
-We are using jshell, jshell has mostly the same behavior as Java but because it's interactive you can do more
+We are using jshell, jshell has mostly the same behavior as Java but because it's interactive it can do more

+### Re-defining records or variables
 you can define a record or a variable several times, jshell will use the most recent one
 ```java
 record Point(int x, int y) { }